Facilities at NMSC

 Other Research Facilities: Specialist rooms include climate and temperature-controlled rooms, a genetics laboratory as well as general laboratory space.
 Two climate-controlled labs are serviced by a water temperature control system, which can supply seawater at four separate, tightly-held temperatures.
 These laboratories are ideal for climate change research.
 The NMSC also has a research vessel that may be used for a variety of purposes, providing a platform for SCUBA diving, water and sediment sampling, and the deployment of a range of small to medium-sized gear types.

 Teaching Spaces: The NMSC has an 80 seat lecture theatre, a computer laboratory with 25 computers, a classroom that can seat 30 - 40 people and a teaching laboratory that can hold up to 60 people.
 These are general purpose rooms with differing levels of audio-visual capability.

-The Solitary Islands Aquarium: The Solitary Islands Aquarium showcases a range of species from local marine and esturine environments and is a primary interpretive facility promoting community education.
-Open to the public and weekends and during school holidays, and by appointment for school and ocmmunity groups, this facility forms the core of the NMSC's public outreach program.
+The Solitary Islands Aquarium: The Solitary Islands Aquarium showcases a range of species from local marine and estuarine environments and is a primary interpretive facility promoting community education.
+Open to the public and weekends and during school holidays, and by appointment for school and community groups, this facility forms the core of the NMSC's public outreach program.